 What is the best part of Santorini to stay in?

-This is covered in detail in this article which talks about the different towns and villages as well a recommended accommodation for various budgets and needs.
+This is covered in detail in this article which talks about the different towns and villages as well as recommended accommodation for various budgets and needs.

 Which hotel should I stay in at Athens Airport?